Guyn/coat/pages/kitchensink.md

 ## Lists

-(In this example, leading and trailing spaces are shown with with dots: ⋅)
+(In this example, leading and trailing v-spaces are shown with with dots: ⋅)

 ```
 1. First ordered list item